By John Isaacs

 Maine – Sen. Susan Collins (R) has been a highly popular incumbent in the state, but may have alienated some moderate voters with some votes, particularly to confirm Judge Kavanaugh.
 In 2018, Democrats picked up the governorship from a retiring Republican and won both House seats in the state.
 Betsy Sweet (D), who took third place in last year’s primary for governor, is running.
 In late June, state House Speaker Sara Gideon’s jumped into the race, and immediately was endorsed by the Democratic Senatorial Campaign Committee and EMILY’s List.

 Massachusetts – If there is any challenge to incumbent Democratic Senator Ed Markey, it is likely to come in a Democratic primary.
 Some pundits theorize that Markey, a long-time leader on nuclear weapons issues, could be vulnerable.
-Labor attorney Shannon Liss-Riordan (D) has announced a primary challenge.
+Labor attorney Shannon Liss-Riordan (D) and business executive Steve Pemberton (D) have announced primary challenges to Markey.

 Michigan – Army veteran John James (R), lost in 2018 to Sen. Debbie Stabenow, is challenging Democratic incumbent Gary Peters.
 James lost by a fairly close 52%-46 to Stabnow, and raised $12 million for his race.